Altinity/clickhouse-grafana/README.md

 SELECT hostname FROM host WHERE region IN ($region)
 ```

-### conditional Predicate
+### Conditional Predicate

 If you are using templating to feed your predicate , you will face performance degradation when everything is selected as the predicate is not necessary.
 It's also true for textbox when nothing is enter , you have to write specific sql code to handle that.

-To workaround this issue a new macro $conditionalTest(SQL Predicate,$variable) can be used to remove some part of sql.
+To workaround this issue a new macro $conditionalTest(SQL Predicate,$variable) can be used to remove some part of the query.
-If the variable is query with all selected or If the variable is a textbox with nothing enter , then the SQL Predicate is not included in the generated query otherwise it does.
+If the variable is type query with all selected or if the variable is a textbox with nothing enter , then the SQL Predicate is not included in the generated query.

 To give an example:
 with 2 variables